 Will Gucci’s Digital Bag Disrupt Luxury?

-What Happened: A digital version of Gucci’s Dionysus Bag with Bee created for the Roblox marketplace has been sold for $4,115 — exceeding the price tag of the physical accessory IRL.
+A digital version of Gucci’s Dionysus Bag with Bee created for the Roblox marketplace has been sold for 4,115 — exceeding the price tag of the physical accessory IRL.
 The virtual bag was on sale at Gucci Garden, an experience engineered as a collaboration between Kering’s jewel in the crown and the online gaming platform.
 Here, visitors could meet up, have their avatars try on various branded items, and make purchases.

-These items included digital iterations of eyewear, perfume bottles, hats and bags — all of which cost roughly $5.
+These items included digital iterations of eyewear, perfume bottles, hats and bags — all of which cost roughly 5.
 However, as these were only available for a limited period of time, their resale value quickly skyrocketed.
 The two-week event acted as a virtual accompaniment to the Italian luxury leader’s multimedia touring exhibition Gucci Garden Archetype, which is currently on show at the Shanghai Exhibition Center until August 2021.

 For decades the ability to dress avatars has existed; Roblox is 15-year-olds and one of many such gaming “metaverse” platforms.
 Meanwhile, the desire to showboat designer names is as real online as it is in daily life; why would it not be?
 Clothing choices are an integral part of our identity — online or off.